Queen Elizabeth's School, Barnet: Notable alumni

+Notable staff

 During the Second World War the athletics coach Franz Stampfl taught physical education at the school until his internment in 1940 as an enemy alien.
 The future headmaster of Eton, John Lewis, briefly taught Latin in the early 1970s.

+Crispin Bonham-Carter, a former television and film actor, has been assistant headteacher at the school since 2019.

-Other Information
+Other information

 Admissions procedure

 Admission to the school is strictly by academic selection, and boys may apply to join the school for Year 7.
-Most years, roughly 3,600 applicants compete in a series of examinations to be awarded one of the 180 places offered annually, making places at the grammar school some of the most sought after and oversubscribed in the country.
+Roughly 3,600 applicants compete in a series of examinations to be awarded one of the 192 places offered annually, making places at the grammar school some of the most sought after and oversubscribed in the country.

-Parents of boys not admitted to the school have protested and appealed against the school's selective admissions policy.
+Parents of boys not admitted to the school have protested against the school's selective admissions policy.
 Sometimes this has been because the prospective boy's parents have moved to the area assuming a place will be guaranteed, when this is not the case.
 The school was also on a list of schools breaching admissions laws in England.
 The Barnet education authority asked for an investigation by Her Majesty's Inspectorate.

 Contribution requests

-In 2014 it was reported that the school, despite not being of independent school status, was making regular forcible requests to parents for 'voluntary donations' in order to provide the facilities pupils needed, with parents contributing monthly, usually around £60.
+In 2014 it was reported that the school, despite not being of independent school status, was making regular requests to parents for 'voluntary donations' in order to provide the facilities pupils needed, with parents contributing monthly, usually around £60.
 The school justified these requests by saying that state funding was not sufficient to provide a sound education and "the polish for boys to go on to the best universities".